All posts

 • Regular method: Calculate the actual percentage of your home used for business and apply it to real expenses.
 This requires more recordkeeping but often yields a larger deduction.

-The key IRS requirement (see Publication 587) is "regular and exclusive use" - the space must be your principal place of business or where you regularly meet clients.
+The key IRS requirement (see Publication 587) is "regular and exclusive use."
+The space must be your principal place of business or where you regularly meet clients.

 3. Vehicle and Mileage Deduction